sharetribe/flex-docs/src/docs/ftw-search/how-to-set-up-mapbox-for-ftw/index.md

 ---
-title: How to set up Mapbox for FTW
+title: How to set up Mapbox for SWT
 slug: how-to-set-up-mapbox-for-ftw
 updated: 2019-07-04
 category: ftw-search
 ingress:
-  By default, Flex Template for Web (FTW) uses Mapbox for showing interactive maps.
-This guide will help you in creating a Mapbox account and setting up an account token in the FTW environment configuration.
+  By default, Sharetribe Web Template (SWT) uses Mapbox for showing interactive maps.
+This guide will help you in creating a Mapbox account and setting up an account token in the SWT environment configuration.
 published: true
 ---

-## 1. Generate a Mapbox access token
+## Generate a Mapbox access token

 [Sign up to Mapbox](https://account.mapbox.com/auth/signup/) and go to the [account page](https://account.mapbox.com/).
 Then copy the